Adamhunter108/aliases/README.md

 # aliases :microphone:

 ##### `About:`
 Aliases is a web-app , built with Python using the Django framework, that stores Russell Tyrone Jones' known rap aliases in an SQLite database.
 The main page displays a random alias and includes a refresh button for accessing random aliases.
-The app features login functionality that allows a user to add an alias to the database as well as a sign up page to register a new user.
+The app features user login/registration functionality that allows a registered user to add an alias to the database.

 ---